-FirstLight will develop a report that contains a record of its consultation with the SHPOs, a summary of background research, a description of the sensitivity model, results of Phase 1A reconnaissance, maps of the APE, and recommendations to conduct, if necessary, a Phase IB archaeological survey depending on the results of the study and in consultation with the SHPOs.
+FirstLight will develop a report that contains a record of its consultation with the SHPOs and the Narragansett THPO, a summary of background research, Precontact and historic-period contexts for the Project environs, a description of the sensitivity model, the methods and results of Phase 1A reconnaissance, maps of the APE, and recommendations to conduct, if necessary, a Phase IB archaeological survey depending on the results of the study and in consultation with the SHPOs and the Narragansett THPO.

-The estimated cost for the Phase IA cultural resources survey is between \$55,000 and \$65,000.
-FirstLight believes that the proposed level of effort is adequate to obtain needed information on historic and prehistoric cultural resources within the Projects' APE and to determine the need for more intensive surveys.
+The estimated cost for the Phase IA cultural resources survey is between \$60,000 and \$70,000.
+FirstLight believes that the proposed level of effort is adequate to obtain needed information on Precontact and historic and prehistoric cultural resources within the Projects' APE and to determine the need for more intensive field surveys.

-In accordance with 18 CFR § 5.15(c), a Study Plan Meeting will be held on May 14, 2013.
-The purpose of the Study Plan Meeting will be to informally resolve any outstanding issues with respect to FirstLight's PSP and the study requests filed by stakeholders, and to clarify the PSP and any information gathering and study requests.
-The Phase IA Archaeological Survey will be conducted in 2014.
+In accordance with 18 CFR § 5.15(c), a Study Plan Meeting was held on May 14, 2013.
+The purpose of the Study Plan Meeting was to informally resolve any outstanding issues with respect to FirstLight's PSP and the study requests filed by stakeholders, and to clarify the PSP and any information gathering and study requests.